raphlinus/raphlinus.github.io/_posts/2018-12-28-bezier-arclength.markdown

 <img src="/assets/3rd_order_quadrature_error_plot.png" width="570" height="520">

 It's quite a bit better; the region where it's very accurate is bigger.
 Interestingly enough, though, it doesn't do a lot better for extreme cases.
 Intuitively, it should be possible to get accurate results with fewer subdivisions.
-The problem is: how do you compute such a metric?
-The advantage of the Gravesen approach is that it has the metric built-in.
+The problem is: how do you compute a bound on the error?
+The advantage of the Gravesen approach is that it has the error metric built-in.

 Or does it?
 Let's verify that.
 I implemented the adaptive subdivision from the Gravesen paper and then made this plot, with the accuracy threshold set to 1e-4: